rsocket/rsocket/Protocol.md

 #### Lifetime

-Stream IDs MUST be used for only one stream per connection without reuse.
+Stream IDs MUST be used for only one stream per connection without re-use.
 Once the max Stream ID has been used (2^31-1), no new streams can be created, thus a new connection MUST be established to create new streams once the max has been met.

 ### Frame Types